 Play chess on internet: Login

-or local on Android: Pegasus
+or local on Android or iOS: Pegasus

 Chess is a strategic board game in which two players alternate moving pieces